mulplue/inter/README.md

     sh scripts/test.sh
     ```

-## 🔥 News
-- **[2025-03-25]** We’ve officially released the codebase and checkpoint for teacher policy inference demo — give it a try! ☕️
+3. 🔥 New!
+To try it on the Unitree G1 with its three-fingered dexterous hand:

+    ```bash
+    conda activate intermimic
+    sh scripts/test_g1.sh
+    ```

 ## 📝 TODO List
 - [x] Release inference demo for the teacher policy
+- [x] Add support for Unitree-G1 with dexterous robot hands
-- [ ] Release training and inference pipeline for the teacher policy and processed MoCap data
+- [ ] Release training pipeline for the teacher policy and processed MoCap data
 - [ ] Release student policy distillation training, distilled reference data (physically correct HOI data❗️), and all related checkpoints
 - [ ] Release evaluation pipeline for the student policy
 - [ ] Release all data and processing scripts alongside the [InterAct](https://github.com/wzyabcas/InterAct) launch
 - [ ] Release physics-based text-to-HOI and interaction prediction demo
-- [ ] Add support for Unitree-G1 with dexterous robot hands

 ## 🔗 Citation